avh4/elm-format/notes.md

     * instance `MonadPlus` for `Parser`.
 Risks of bugs being introduced.

+    * instance `Fail.MonadFail` for `Parser`.
+Implementation closely matches that of parsec.

         The implementation of `mplus` is straightforward except for the error merging behaviour in parsec, where if the tow parsers fails the errors are merged somehow.
 Not confident that I've got this right..

     * `<|>`.
 Implemented exactly as it was by parsec.